-No, that doesn’t mean we’re losing it, or stressed out.
+No, that doesn’t mean we’re losing it, or that we're stressed out.

 How do we do it?

 We start with hypotheses.
 That is, even the goal we’re considering for a network is not fixed, but a working version to be tested and validated.
-If that goal produces the desired effect (“Wow, you guys are crazy, but that’s cool and important—and I want to be a part of it.”), we keep it.
-If it doesn’t produce that effect, we keep playing with it until it does.
+If that goal produces the desired effect (“Wow, you guys are crazy, but that goal is really powerful and I want to be a part of it!”), we keep it.
+If it doesn’t produce that effect, we keep working on it until it does.
 Same goes for our systems analysis, critical shifts, and potential solutions.

 Then we expand to “frenemies,” unusual suspects, and then people who are likely to be indifferent but not hostile to what we’re proposing to do.
-(We don’t find engaging with hostile people that useful, though we sometimes do it for fun! :)
+(We don’t find it very useful to engage with people who are hostile to our plans, though we sometimes do it for fun! :)

 Being systematic about spiraling helps us:

 Identify the strongest potential participants for our network;

 Incubate a fragile idea and make it better, faster, stronger before it gets exposures to colder climates;

 Put our best foot forward and build legitimacy and trust with an expanding and increasingly diverse group of stakeholders who may be key to our success;